Rockies start May with lopsided win, beat Diamondbacks 14-6 - WHIZ News

 After Nuñez smacked his eighth-inning grand slam off Matt Peacock to make it 14-5, the Diamondbacks turned to infielder Asdrúbal Cabrera on the mound.
 Another infielder, Wyatt Mathisen, made his first career pitching appearance in the ninth.

-Mathisen threw one pitch that registered 46 mph, but still threw a scoreless inning.
+Mathisen threw one pitch that registered 46 mph, but still worked a scoreless inning.
 Peacock had a particularly rough outing, giving up seven earned runs in one-third of an inning.

+“Things obviously got out of control late in the game and we had to maneuver and do things different than we planned,” Lovullo said.

 Austin Gomber (2-3) gave the Rockies a solid outing, allowing four runs — two earned — over six innings.
-He permitted five hits and one walk and struck out four.
+He permitted five hits and one walk, striking out four.

+Gomber was much better than his previous start, when he allowed nine runs in less than two innings.

+“Felt good to go out there and give the team a chance to win,” he said.
+“That’s my job.”

 Andy Young had a pinch-hit solo homer for the Diamondbacks in the sixth, and Kelly brought home a run with a sacrifice fly in the seventh.
 But every time the Diamondbacks chipped away at the lead, the Rockies responded — and Nuñez’s grand slam ended any suspense.